obiba/opal-doc/admin/configuration.rst

 ``org.obiba.opal.security.login.retryTime``           Time span in which the maximum of retry count should happen before starting a ban period, in seconds (default is ``300``).
 No time limit if not positive.
 ``org.obiba.opal.security.login.banTime``             Ban time after max retry, within the retry time span, was reached, in seconds (default is ``300``).
 No ban if not positive.
 ``org.obiba.opal.security.login.pat.expiresIn``       Time in days after which a personal access token is automatically removed.
 Default is ``-1`` (i.e. tokens never expire).
-``org.obiba.opal.security.login.pat.activityTimeout`` Time in days since last access after which a personal access token is marked as being expired.
+``org.obiba.opal.security.login.pat.activityTimeout`` Time in days since last access after which a personal access token is marked as being inactive.
 This state can be reverted by user.
-Default is ``60``.
+Default is ``60`` (2 months).
 ===================================================== =========================================================================

 Agate Server Configuration